GIF: Generative Interpretable Faces: Disclosure

 \section{Disclosure}

 MJB has received research gift funds from Intel, Nvidia, Adobe, Facebook, and Amazon.
 While MJB is a part-time employee of Amazon, his research was performed solely at, and funded solely by, MPI.
 MJB has financial interests in Amazon and Meshcapade GmbH.
-PG has received funding from Amazon for using AWS GPUs.
+PG has received funding from Amazon Web Services for using their Machine Learning Services and GPU Instances.
 AR's research was performed solely at, and funded solely by, MPI.